68 Sights in Brno, Czechia (with Map and Images)

 Show sight on map

-The Chapel of The Lord Jesus in Gethsemane is located in Veslařská Street in Brno-Žabovřesky, near the bridge over the Svratka River to Jundrov.
-It falls under the Roman Catholic parish of Brno-Komín.
+The chapel of the Lord Jesus in Getsemans is located in Vělařská Street in Brno-Žabovřesky, near the bridge across the Svratka River to Jundrov.
+It falls under the Roman Catholic parish of Brno-Kom.

 Wikipedia: Kaple Pána Ježíše v Getsemanech (CS)